-- The Threshold [5s-20s] in the Rule Settings defines the time of the vehicle parking in the region.
+- Please refer to the Chapter 9.4 Intrusion Detection for operating steps to configure the parking detection. - The Threshold [5s-20s] in the Rule Settings defines the time of the vehicle parking in the region.
 If you set the value as 10, alarm is triggered after the vehicle stay in the region for 10s. - Up to 4 rules can be configured.

-10.11 Unattended Baggage Detection
+9.11 Unattended Baggage Detection